Constraint-Optimal Driven Allocation for Scalable QEC Decoder Scheduling: Problem Formulation, Optimization Strategy, and Scalability Analysis

 \item \textbf{Early Termination}: The procedure halts immediately upon identifying the first feasible gap $G$.
 Since constraints are progressively relaxed as $G$ increases, the first feasible $G$ mathematically corresponds to the minimum feasible limit.
 Further exploration of larger $G$ values is unnecessary as it would yield suboptimal solutions.

 \end{itemize}

 This configuration provides a clear trade-off between allocation quality and computational efficiency.
-A smaller $T_{\mathrm{limit}}$ imposes a stricter bound on the computation time for each gap evaluation, ensuring bounded scheduling overhead.
-In contrast, a larger $T_{\mathrm{limit}}$ increases the possibility for the solver to find a feasible solution even for smaller, more computationally difficult gap values.
-This allows the algorithm to converge at a smaller $G$, which a stricter time limit might have missed, thereby improving the final allocation quality at the cost of longer computation time.
+More precisely, \(T_{\mathrm{limit}}\) bounds only the computation time allocated to each gap evaluation, rather than terminating the entire scheduling procedure.
+If no feasible allocation is found within \(T_{\mathrm{limit}}\) for the current gap \(G\), due to timeout or infeasibility, CODA increments \(G\) by one, relaxes the constraints, and re-evaluates feasibility under the same time constraint.
+Accordingly, a smaller \(T_{\mathrm{limit}}\) enforces tighter scheduling overhead, but it may cause the algorithm to proceed to a larger gap before certifying feasibility at a smaller one.
+In contrast, a larger \(T_{\mathrm{limit}}\) gives the solver more opportunity to identify a feasible solution for smaller, more computationally difficult gap values, thereby improving the final allocation quality at the cost of longer computation time.
+In this sense, \(T_{\mathrm{limit}}\) directly influences scheduling performance by balancing scheduling overhead against the quality of the resulting allocation.